ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 ## Introduction to the example recipe
 The recipe presented here is a simple, basic recipe that takes a single dataset and produces a time series plot.

-Please download the following recipe into your ESMValTool working area with the name: recipe_example.yml LINK
+Please download the following recipe into your ESMValTool working directory with the name: recipe_example.yml LINK

 > ## recipe_example.yml
 > ~~~YAML